getify/grips/README.md

 If you have compiled templates, or initialized already compiled templates, then you can render one or more partials using `--render`.
 You must specify both the collection ID and the partial ID. `--render` also requires that you provide the JSON data for your template rendering via stdin.

 ```
-grips --compile=templates/foo.bar.html --compile=templates/baz.html > tmpl-bundle.js
+bin/grips --compile=templates/foo.bar.html --compile=templates/baz.html > tmpl-bundle.js
-echo "{\"some\":\"data\"}" | grips --initialize=tmpl-bundle.js --render='baz.html#foobar'
+echo "{\"some\":\"data\"}" | bin/grips --initialize=tmpl-bundle.js --render='baz.html#foobar'
 ..
-echo "{\"some\":\"data\"}" | grips --compile=templates/foo.bar.html --compile=templates/baz.html --render= 'baz.html#foobar'
+echo "{\"some\":\"data\"}" | bin/grips --compile=templates/foo.bar.html --compile=templates/baz.html --render= 'baz.html#foobar'
 ```

 ## Building grips

-grips comes with a node.js tool called "build", in the root directory, which when run will generate the files you need to use grips, in a directory called "deploy".
+grips comes with a node.js tool called "build", in the "bin/" directory, which when run will generate the files you need to use grips, in a directory called "deploy".

 There are a few simple options for the build tool: